-- (a) DEFINITIONS.-In this section- - (1) the term "promoter" means any person who- - (A) originates and mails any skill contest or sweepstakes, except for any matter described in section 3001(k)(4); or - (B) originates and causes to be mailed any skill contest or sweepstakes, except for any matter described in section 3001(k)(4); - (2) the term "removal request" means a request stating that an individual elects to have the name and address of such individual excluded from any list used by a promoter for mailing skill contests or sweepstakes;

-- (3) the terms "skill contest", "sweepstakes", and "clearly and conspicuously displayed" have the same meanings as given them in section 3001(k); and - (4) the term "duly authorized person", as used in connection with an individual, means a conservator or guardian of, or person granted power of attorney by, such individual.

-(b) NONMAILABLE MATTER.-

-- (1) IN GENERAL.-Matter otherwise legally acceptable in the mails described in paragraph (2)- - (A) is nonmailable matter; - (B) shall not be carried or delivered by mail; and - (C) shall be disposed of as the Postal Service directs. - (2) NONMAILABLE MATTER DESCRIBED.-Matter described in this paragraph is any matter that- - (A) is a skill contest or sweepstakes, except for any matter described in section 3001(k)(4); and - (B)(i) is addressed to an individual who made an election to be excluded from lists under subsection (d); or - (ii) does not comply with subsection (c)(1).

-(c) REQUIREMENTS OF PROMOTERS.-
+- (a) Definitions.-In this section- - (1) the term "promoter" means any person who- - (A) originates and mails any skill contest or sweepstakes, except for any matter described in section 3001(k)(4); or - (B) originates and causes to be mailed any skill contest or sweepstakes, except for any matter described in section 3001(k)(4); - (2) the term "removal request" means a request stating that an individual elects to have the name and address of such individual excluded from any list used by a promoter for mailing skill contests or sweepstakes; - (3) the terms "skill contest", "sweepstakes", and "clearly and conspicuously displayed" have the same meanings as given them in section 3001(k); and - (4) the term "duly authorized person", as used in connection with an individual, means a conservator or guardian of, or person granted power of attorney by, such individual. - (b) NONMAILABLE MATTER.- - (1) IN GENERAL.-Matter otherwise legally acceptable in the mails described in paragraph (2)- $\,$ - (A) is nonmailable matter; - (B) shall not be carried or delivered by mail: and - (C) shall be disposed of as the Postal Service directs. - (2) NONMAILABLE MATTER DESCRIBED.-Matter described in this paragraph is any matter that.- - (A) is a skill contest or sweepstakes, except for any matter described in section 3001(k)(4); and - (B)(i) is addressed to an individual who made an election to be excluded from lists under subsection (d); or - (ii) does not comply with subsection (c)(1). - (c) REQUIREMENTS OF PROMOTERS.- - (1) NOTICE TO INDIVIDUALS.-Any promoter who mails a skill contest or sweepstakes shall provide with each mailing a statement that-